cs3110/textbook/src/chapters/preface/install.md

   quotes around the integer to make it a string, and the problem will go away.

 **If you don't observe those behaviors,** something is wrong with your install.
-The most common issue is that the OCaml pluging in VS Code complains "Unable to read the current switch".
 Here's how to proceed:

-- First, do not try to hardcode any paths in the VS Code settings file.
+- Do not hardcode any paths in the VS Code settings file, despite any advice you might find online.
+That is a bandaid, not a cure of whatever the underlying problem really is.
-  Hardcoding the path is a bandaid, not a cure.
-Something else is the root cause, and you need to fix it.

 - Make sure that, from the same Unix prompt as which you launched VS Code, you can successfully complete the double-check instructions for your OPAM switch: can you run utop? is the right switch active?
 If not, that's the problem you need to solve first.
 Then return to the VS Code issue.
 It might be fixed now.

+- If you're on WSL and VS Code does add syntax highlighting but does not add squiggles as described above, double-check that you see a green "WSL" indicator in the bottom left of the VS Code window.
+If you do not, make sure you installed the "Remote - WSL" extension as described above, and that you are launching VS Code from Ubuntu rather than PowerShell or from the Windows GUI.

-- If you still have an issue even though the OPAM double-check succeeds, try uninstalling VS Code, rebooting, and re-doing all the install instructions above from scratch.
-This time make sure you're following them to the letter and that there are no warnings or errors at any point.
+**If you're still stuck with an issue,** try uninstalling VS Code, rebooting, and re-doing all the install instructions above from scratch.
+Pay close attention to any warnings or errors.

 ## VS Code Settings